- Government Agency(s) / Competent Authority

 The new Act on the Management and Support for the Promotion of Eco-Friendly Agriculture/Fisheries and Organic Foods consolidates Korea's organic regulations, and is sometimes referred to as the New Organic Regulations.
 Certification by a MAFRA-approved certifier is required for fresh produce, livestock, and processed products, unless it is a processed organic product that meets the requirements of the US - Korea equivelence agreement effective July 1, 2014.

 The U.S. has an organic equivalence arrangement with Korea for organic processed foods.
-US - Korea organic equivalency arrangement covers products which:
+See also Korea's page on the organic equivalency arrangement.

 Critical Variances